 On most FortiGate platforms, an administrator can test an IPsec tunnel by opening the FortiGate CLI and pinging a remote host on the network at the other end of the IPsec VPN tunnel.
-This is not currently supported by the FortiGate-6000 and FortiGate-7000 platforms.
+This is not currently supported by the FortiGate-6000 and 7000.